DaGhostman/event-loop/README.md

     loop
 2. Add `tick` function that allows for handling control back to the event loop to play nice with other coroutines
-3. Introduce custom stream wrapper (`async://`) that uses signals to better break IO operations transparently for the applications.
+3.  ~~Introduce custom stream wrapper (`async://`) that uses signals to better break IO operations transparently for the applications.~~
-4. Patching the native `file://` stream to handle all (except `.php` files, since it causes race conditions with autoloader/file inclusion) transparently.
+4.  ~~Patching the native `file://` stream to handle all (except `.php` files, since it causes race conditions with autoloader/file inclusion) transparently.~~

+# Known issues
+When working with `symplely/uv-ffi` you should manually call `scheduler()->start()` to start the event loop explicitly and not rely on the automated start, because the FFI extension gets unloaded, before the full script termination.

 ---